kinstaky/easy-config-logic-doc/user-guide/advanced.md

 Usage: ./scaler_client [options] host port [data path] [log file] [log level]
 Options:
   -t           Record scaler values in text(in binary default).
-  -h           Print this help information. host         Set the host to connect to, necessary. port         Set the port to connect to, necessary. data path    Set the path to record data and time, default is this directory(.).
+  -h           Print this help and exit.
+  -v           Print version and exit. host         Set the host to connect to, necessary. port         Set the port to connect to, necessary. data path    Set the path to record data and time, default is this directory(.).